iccir/Timeless-Theme/README.md

 ![Screenshot](docs/sslight.png)

 The code font shown in the screenshot is Monaco.
-The color scheme is [Xcode-ish](https://gist.github.com/iccir/b999104536ce8211e5e7).
+The color schemes are [Heirloom](https://gist.github.com/iccir/a78c588bd6cec6b2cec0eedea9462f99) and Mariana.

 ## Installation